StefanHaroldsson/FinalProject/README.md

 # FinalProject
 Stefan Haroldsson Final Project for CISC 108

-This jumpy game was created by Stefan Haroldsson.
+This jumpy game was created by Stefan Haroldsson. nby\hj